 lotion to permit your muscles to be worked on without causing

 excessive friction to the skin.
 These techniques can help enhance

 flexibility, reduce the pain of arthritis, increase joint mobility,

 Geriatric massage can be especially helpful for maintaining and improving overall health as we age.
 It also has been shown to relieve anxiety and provide comfort, especially to touch-deprived elderly clients.

-The techniques used for seniors differ greatly from those used with younger individuals.
+The techniques used differ greatly from those used with younger individuals.
 While similar in technique to other forms of massage, senior massage considers the special needs of their needs.

 Mobility challenges may sometimes dictate the massage be done in a bed or wheelchair.
 The massage therapist may also work both sides of the body at the same time to enhance body awareness, or only work hands and feet, if the client prefers.

 A senior massage therapist that is licensed is aware of health